-- Keyword density ShoutMeLoud defines Keyword Density as the “percentage of number of times Keyword appeared on a Web page by total number of words in that page”.Since a keyword is that word or set of words that people will most likely use to search for your content, it is recommended to insert it into your content as often as possible.
-While cataloguing pages, Google looks at the number of times the keyword is occurring in your webpage.
+- Keyword density ShoutMeLoud defines Keyword Density as the “percentage of a number of times Keyword appeared on a Web page by total number of words in that page”.Since a keyword is that word or set of words that people will most likely use to search for your content, it is recommended to insert it into your content as often as possible.
+While cataloging pages, Google looks at the number of times the keyword is occurring on your webpage.

-- Metadata Meta-tags are a great way to provide search engines with information about your website, since descriptions in the metadata is more algorithm friendly.
-Metadata is characterised by the meta tags you use in the HTML portion of your webpage.
-The most important meta-tag for the Google search engine is description.
+- Metadata Meta-tags are a great way to provide search engines with information about your website since descriptions in the metadata is more algorithm friendly.
+Metadata is characterized by the meta tags you use in the HTML portion of your webpage.
+The most important meta-tag for the Google search engine is the description.
 The description you provide should be concise yet comprehensive.
-Each page within your website should be unique and should contain keywords.
+Each page on your website should be unique and should contain keywords.

-- Sitemap A sitemap catalogues all the pages within your site, normally organised in a hierarchical fashion.
-It is a simple and effective way to communicate to search engines what the pages are within your website, so that Google can understand which pages are important and what is the frequency with which they are updated.
+- Sitemap A sitemap catalogs all the pages within your site, normally organized in a hierarchical fashion.
+It is a simple and effective way to communicate to search engines what the pages are within your website so that Google can understand which pages are important and what is the frequency with which they are updated.

-These are five of the most important aspects we think you should look at seriously within your website, to optimise it for search engines.
-Ultimately, it is solid, well catalogued pages that Google ranks higher.
+These are five of the most important aspects we think you should look at seriously within your website, to optimize it for search engines.
+Ultimately, it is solid, well-cataloged pages that Google ranks higher.
 As a result, these are also pages that become popular, which means they tend to get pushed even higher.
 Remember, good SEO reaps great benefits for your Small Business.
-So frequently update your site with well written and well coded content, for it to rise to the top in search results.
+So frequently update your site with well written and well-coded content, for it to rise to the top in search results.